-- Join a club or group where you can meet new people – this mights be a sports team, music class or book club.
-You can find information about Dorset youth clubs, music and arts groups on the Dorset Council website and information on youth clubs in Bournemouth and Poole on the Up in Poole website and Bournemouth B-Town Youth website.
+- Join a club or group where you can meet new people – this might be a sports team, music class or book club.
+You can find information about Dorset youth clubs, music and arts groups on the Dorset Council website and information on youth clubs in Bournemouth, Christchurch and Poole on the UP in BCP website

 - Get support from other people via the Childline message boards

 - Talk to an adult you trust - our advice on starting conversations might help with that